-There is a tax of 18¢ per gallon on each gallon of motor vehicle fuel possessed, refined, manufactured, produced, blended or compounded by the supplier or imported by the supplier, whether in the original package or container in which it was imported or otherwise.
-All suppliers are required to pay tax on all fuel received.
+There is a tax of 18¢ per gallon on each gallon of motor vehicle fuel possessed, used, or consumed in Arizona.

-During FY 2020, motor vehicle fuel tax collected from licensed suppliers was \$522.8 million.
-The proceeds of this tax go into the Highway User Revenue Fund, the off-highway vehicle recreation fund and the state lake improvement fund.
-The Highway User Revenue Fund revenues are distributed to the Department of Public Safety, Economic Strength Fund, state highway fund, counties and incorporate cities and towns.
+During FY 2021, motor vehicle fuel tax collected from licensed suppliers was \$512.1 million.
+The proceeds of this tax go into the Highway User Revenue Fund, the off-highway vehicle recreation fund, and the state lake improvement fund.
+The Highway User Revenue Fund revenues are distributed to the Department of Public Safety, Economic Strength Fund, state highway fund, counties, and incorporate cities and towns.